eng-mat/ma/Agent-Engine/ADR-Agent-Engine-native.CloudEng.md

 ## Purpose

 Deploy a managed **Secure Web Proxy (SWP)** in explicit forward-proxy mode per region in each host project (non-prod/prod).

 The SWP:
 - Listens on port 3128 (standard explicit proxy port)
 - Allows **HTTPS only** (CONNECT method to destination port 443)
 - Rejects plain HTTP
 - Forwards all traffic upstream to your existing Zscaler (no SWP inspection, filtering, decryption, or logging)
-- Ensures Agent Engine internet egress goes through Zscaler (via your existing Cloud NAT + Zscaler network tag path)
+- Ensures Agent Engine outbound/internet egress goes through Zscaler (via your existing Cloud NAT + Zscaler network tag path)

+Important: Internal-only agents do **not** need to configure the proxy — traffic stays private via PSC-I. Only agents that require outbound/internet access will point to this SWP (via HTTPS_PROXY config).

 This eliminates VM patching, open-source software approval, and operational overhead.